makevoid/B-Record/Readme.md

 made for small artists that want promote their work and accept donations

-if you want to do the same thing as Imogen is doing you can use this app to do so!

 you can publish your new release to the public

 via the blockchain

 via key signing

 this app generates you a key (a private key) that you can use to author content